cmwaura/sg-cron-datapoint/README.md

 This stored data can then be used to build graphs or reports that show trends over time, or simply be a historical record.

-`pi-datapoint-localinstall` is meant to be run on a schedule, either via crontab, or other process schedulers.
+`sg-cron-datapoint` is meant to be run on a schedule, either via crontab, or other process schedulers.

 ## Download